testvon/alecsatin.github.io/_posts/2017-10-05-luther-first-principles-reformation.md

 2. They were instituted by Jesus Christ, and,
 3. They certify a Divine promise.

-Luther here examines the 7 Roman Catholic sacraments against these conditions and finds only two to be true.
+Luther here examines the seven Roman Catholic sacraments against these conditions and finds only two - Baptism and the Lord's Supper - that meet the criteria.

 # Download the eBook